Ancient Mesopotamian religion: Eschatology

 There are no known Mesopotamian tales about the end of the world, although it has been speculated that they believed that this would eventually occur.
-This is largely because Berossus wrote that the Mesopotamians believed the world to last "twelve times twelve sars"; with a sar being 3,600 years, this would indicate that at least some of the Mesopotamians believed that the Earth would only last 518,400 years.
+This is largely because Berossus wrote that the Mesopotamians believed the world to last "twelve times twelve sars" in his Babyloniaca; with a sar being 3,600 years, this would indicate that at least some of the Mesopotamians believed that the Earth would only last 518,400 years.
 Berossus does not report what was thought to follow this event, however.